 If you want a successful career in emergency management, you’ve likely looked into various public safety degrees and homeland security degrees.
-But for many professionals, the best course is to earn an MS in Emergency Management—specifically from an online university.
+But for many professionals, the best course is to earn an MS in Criminal Justice with a specialization in Emergency Management—specifically from an online university.

-Through a master’s in emergency management program, you can gain the skills you need to lead emergency response efforts, improve public policy, and protect communities from natural and human-caused disasters.
+Through a master’s in criminal justice with an Emergency Management specialization, you can gain the skills you need to lead emergency response efforts, improve public policy, and protect communities from natural and human-caused disasters.
 And, when you earn your master’s degree through an online college, you can gain these skills without upending your life.
 That’s because online education lets you study from home and on a flexible schedule that gives you the power to choose when in the day you complete your coursework.
 In other words, online learning can make it possible to keep working your full-time job while you earn your master’s degree.

 Disasters can strike anywhere and at any time.
-When you earn an MS in Emergency Management, you can help communities better prepare for and respond to the disasters they may face.
+When you earn an MS in Criminal Justice with a specialization in Emergency Management, you can help communities better prepare for and respond to the disasters they may face.

-Walden University is an accredited institution offering an MS in Emergency Management degree program online.
+Walden University is an accredited institution offering an online MS in Criminal Justice with a specialization in Emergency Management. degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.